philippbayer/r-novice-gapminder/_episodes/04-data-structures-part1.md

 ~~~
-# A tibble: 3 x 3
     coat weight likes_string
-  <chr>   <dbl>        <int>
 1 calico    2.1            1
-2 black     5              0
+2  black    5.0            0
 3  tabby    3.2            1
 ~~~
 {: .output}

-The `read_delim` function is used for reading in tabular data stored in a text file where the columns of data are separated by punctuation characters such as CSV files (csv = comma-separated values).
+The `read.table` function is used for reading in tabular data stored in a text file where the columns of data are separated by punctuation characters such as CSV files (csv = comma-separated values).
 Tabs and commas are the most common punctuation characters used to separate or delimit data points in csv files.
-For convenience tidyverse provides 2 other versions of `read_delim`.
-These are: `read_csv` for files where the data are separated with commas and `read_delim` for files where the data are separated with tabs.
-Of these three functions `read_csv` is the most commonly used.
-If needed it is possible to override the default delimiting punctuation marks for both `read_csv` and `read_delim`.
+For convenience R provides 2 other versions of `read.table`.
+These are: `read.csv` for files where the data are separated with commas and `read.delim` for files where the data are separated with tabs.
+Of these three functions `read.csv` is the most commonly used.
+If needed it is possible to override the default delimiting punctuation marks for both `read.csv` and `read.delim`.

 We can begin exploring our dataset right away, pulling out columns by specifying